bom2542/WeatherForecast2021-WebApp/README.md

 # WeatherForecast2021-WebApp
 Name : WEATHER FORECAST DAILY IN REGION OF THAILAND<br/>
-This project is Weather Forecast 2021 update daily and have historical data scope of map is region in thailand, Prior Solution Co.,Ltd.
+This project is Weather Forecast 2021 update daily and have historical data scope of map is region in thailand, Prior Solution Co.,Ltd. - Bangkok
 # Demo
 http://pharadorn.lnw.mn/WeatherForecast/
 # About